CMartin1336/homework03/README.md

 1. Create Repo and clone on machine
 2. Publish starter code to GitHub pages
 3. Write variables for characters
+4. Write prompts and character min/max
+5. Add the prompts to be run in generate password function
+6.

 ## Live Project
 https://cmartin1336.github.io/homework03/